agnsal/docker-32bit-ubuntu-apache/README.md

 # docker-32bitapache-php

-Base docker image to run PHP applications on Apache 32 bit.
+Base docker image to run PHP applications on Apache and 32 bit Linux applications.